pyhedgehog/norenye/README.md

 From client view all virtual hosts are separate.
 There can be several "services" behind any virtual host.
-If there are only one or client already selected "prefered" service all requests (except special - /_/ in example config) will be forwarded to it else selection page on /_/ will be shown.
+If there are only one service or client already selected "prefered" service all requests (except special - /_/ in example config) will be forwarded to it else selection page on /_/ will be shown.
 Selection page sets cookie with prefered service.

 ## Site admin view